Controlling Invasive Grasses

 - Grass seeds that have travelled to your lawn by the wind, on pets, in bird droppings, on clothing or shoes, or from a neighbouring lawn.

-Some lawns, like DNA Certified Sir Walter, have a growth habit that will usually crowd out most weeds and unwanted grasses.
+Some lawns, like Sir Walter Buffalo, have a growth habit that will usually crowd out most weeds and unwanted grasses.
 But occasionally these undesirables will invade, especially if your lawn hasn’t been well maintained.
 It’s important not to confuse your weeds with your grasses.
 Weeds are generally soft round plants whereas unwanted grasses include things like paspalum, kikuyu and couch.

 Pull it out by hand